GrandPurpleOcelot/GrandPurpleOcelot.github.io/index.md

 ---

+## Enterprise Project

+Industry: Telecom

+I was responsible for designing automated system for detecting and evaluating last-mile network incidents that oversees internet subscribers in order to enhance service quality and reduce customer churn.
+Some results from this project include:

+•	Outputs from the detection system supported 8,000-10,000 subscribers monthly, resulting in a 43% – 50% reduction in churn rate for subscribers affected by incidents.

+•	Implemented univariate clustering and statistical methods, leading to a 60% improvement in detection accuracy.

+•	Automated workflows and data pipelines that handle data cleansing, ETL, machine learning implementation, detection processes and error analysis of 40 million rows of data daily.

+•	Engaged with stakeholders to understand their use cases and define appropriate KPIs for each party involved.

+I also created PowerBI dashboard for monitoring, testing, and communicating the results with project manager and executives.

+---

 ## Classification Problems

-These are projects that aim to solve enterprise problem using structured data.
+These are projects that aim to solve classification problems involve structured data.
 Some projects were part of Kaggle competitions.

 ### Detect Fraud from Customer Transactions